SrinidhiSreenath/ENPM808X-Midterm-InformedRRTStar/README.md

 ```
 ## Dependencies

-[matplotlib-cpp](https://github.com/lava/matplotlib-cpp), a simple C++ plotting library, resemble the plotting API used by Matlab, is used to facilitate visualization.
+1. [matplotlib-cpp](https://github.com/lava/matplotlib-cpp), a simple C++ plotting library, resemble the plotting API used by Matlab, is used to facilitate visualization.

+2. Google Test framework for unit testing - gtest and gmock.

 ### Installation
 matplotlib-cpp works by wrapping the popular python plotting library matplotlib. (matplotlib.org) This means you have to have a working python installation, including development headers.
 On Ubuntu: